aaronbloomfield/ccc/hws/btcparser/index.md

 - If there is an odd number of hashes in a given level, then the last one is concatenated to itself, and the hash of that is used in the level above
 - The hashes need to be in binary little-Endian form; the binary form is 32 bytes long
 - Bitcoin uses a double hashing, so each hash is really the sha256 hash of the sha256 hash of the data itself
-- This program is *NOT* using Fast Merkle trees
+- This assignment is *NOT* using Fast Merkle trees

 For testing the Merkle tree hashes, we provide a few particular blocks that have a given number of transactions: